demisto/content/Packs/MicrosoftWindowsEvents/README.md

 This pack includes Cortex XSIAM content.

+Notes:
-Note: The logs will be stored in the dataset named *microsoft_windows_raw*.
+ - The logs will be stored in the dataset named *microsoft_windows_raw*.
+ - The pack currently supports the following data source: "Security".

 To view logs only from the Windows Event log, apply the following filter to the datamodel query: *| filter xdm.observer.type="Microsoft-Windows-Security-\*"*